This guide explains how to create and manage access tokens for HPE GreenLake cloud APIs.

 You can programmatically generate access tokens.
 Through the HPE GreenLake UI, you can create sample code for this purpose.

-Access tokens remain valid for limited periods.
 HPE GreenLake cloud tokens stay valid for 15 minutes.
 Tokens for all other HPE services stay valid for 120 minutes.

-- On the Home page, click Manage Workspace, and then click Personal API client.
+- On the Home page, click Manage Workspace and then click Personal API client.

 - Click the arrow next to the credential name to display the credential details.
-You can now generate an access token or view sample code for generating access tokens.

 - Click View code sample.
 The Generate code sample modal appears.
 The options in the Generate code sample modal depend on your workspace type.
 Only managed service providers require, and see the option Produce sample for accessing.

-modal, perform the following steps.
+- From the Generate code sample modal, perform the following steps.

 - (MSP-only) From the Produce sample for accessing drop-down, select the target workspace.
 In MSP mode, you can choose to generate a token for the MSP workspace or a tenant workspace.
 The resulting code sample generates an access token applicable to the chosen workspace.